 - Integration of advanced electrophysiologic testing, arrhythmia ablation and surgery.

-- Minimally invasive and cosmetic approaches to open heart surgery, where appropriate.
+- Minimally invasive and cosmetic approaches to open heart surgery, when appropriate.

 We also have a state-of-the-art Acute Cardiac Unit, which brings a new level of care for cardiac and cardiovascular surgery patients requiring specialized services.

-Along with providing expert surgical care, we participte in evidence-based research through Rady Children’s Heart Institute.
+Along with providing expert surgical care, we participate in evidence-based research through Rady Children’s Heart Institute.
 Through this research, we seek to advance the field of pediatric cardiovascular surgery.

 - Successfully performed Rady Children’s first heart transplant on Jan.
 14, 2015.
 Read more.

 - Participates in multiple clinical and basic research projects designed to evaluate and treat complex forms of congenital heart disease.